francinv/IT1901-SalaryChecker/salary-checker/integrationtest/README.md

 ## Implementation of Integrationtest in SalaryChecker
 The integrationtest-module verifies that the javafx client application properly connects and communicates with a spring boot server.

+By using maven and the safe-fail plugin the integrationtest-module, when testing, will start the server-application with a test-configuration.

+### Note:
+The group feels like the integrationtest could have been more thourogh by testing more methods.
+However, the group chose to downprioritize this due to time-limits.